freenas/freenas-docs/userguide/system.rst

 Select
-:menuselection:`System --> Alert Services` to see the Alert Services screen.
+:menuselection:`System --> Alert Services` to show the Alert Services screen.
 Click |ui-add| to display the :guilabel:`Add Alert Service` form.
 Select the :guilabel:`Type` to choose an alert service to configure.
 Set :guilabel:`Enabled` to activate the service.
 Enter any other required